 Looking for the best tools to boost your productivity as a student?
 But you don’t want to pay a fortune to be able to use them, right?
 Cool!

 Today I'll be talking about 5 computer apps and browser extensions that I love using for school studying productivity.
 I find them super helpful as a student.
-So maybe these tools can help you as well.
+So maybe these tools from the various application development company can help you as well.

 I’d like to start my list with this amazing data recovery software.
 Disk Drill is a great data backup tool that I highly recommend.
 Why?
 That’s because it is one of the best data recovery tools for students.
 It has a free trial, which is cool.

 Most importantly, this best data recovery software enables you to restore all your lost or accidentally deleted files in the blink of an eye.
 And you never know when it can happen, right?

 Instead of falling into panic once you find out that your most important files are missing, it’s way better to give Disk Drill a shot.

 The Pomodoro Technique is a way of studying.
 Basically, it is 20 minutes of intense focus study, and then you get a five-minute break.
 And then 20 more minutes and then a 5-minute break.
 It may make you feel like a robot, but it's honestly so effective!